wxxthiq/Image-Classification-EfficientNet-vs-SIFT/README.md

 ## Setup and Usage

 To replicate the results, clone the repository and install the required dependencies.
-The code has been refactored into a modular structure for better readability and reuse.

 ```bash
 # Clone the repository